EdanShim99/aws-redshift-project/README.md

-# AWS ELT Pipeline – S3 + Redshift Serverless
+# MWAA Orchestrated AWS ELT Pipeline – S3 + Redshift Serverless

 ## Overview

-This project implements an end-to-end ELT pipeline on AWS using S3 and Redshift Serverless.
+This project implements an end-to-end ELT pipeline on AWS using S3 and Redshift Serverless, and orchestrated by Airflow (MWAA).

 Data is ingested from a public API, stored in an S3-based bronze layer, transformed into structured warehouse tables using Redshift, and aggregated into analytical gold-layer tables.